travis-ci/apt-package-safelist/README.md

    (and be sure to replace `__PACKAGE__` in the issue title :wink:).

 0. Currently, we are in the process of automating request approval process.
   1. This means that the issues' subject should follow exactly the one indicated.
+  That is, there should be **exactly one package** per issue.
   The process would not work with multiple package requests in one issue.
 0. PRs are not accepted, since we have not run tests on them.
 0. Please be patient :smiley_cat: